ConnerChappell/DGM_2780_bootstrap/README.md

 ### Greensock Animation

 Greensock animation was added to the logo and nav items
+* Logo fades in
+* Nav - items move up into place after logo fades in